onlabsorg/swan-js/docs/swan.md

 - `FALSE` if `X` is [TRUTY](#truty-and-falsy-terms)
 - `TRUE` if `X` is [FALSY](#truty-and-falsy-terms)

+### `Numb.parse` function
+Takes a Text item as input and converts it to a number.
+It accepts also binary (0b...), octal (0o...) and exadecimal (0x...) string representations of numbers.

+If the argument is not a valid string, this function returns Undefined Number.

+It the argument is a tuple, it applies to each item of the tuple and returns a tuple of numbers.

 ### `range` function
 Given a number `n`, this function returns the tuple of integers